 The tree climbing lions are extremely rare and in order for someone to see them they have to go to the Queen Elizabeth National park to see them.
 As you head to the Bwindi Impenetrable Park, you will be able to view these climbing lions resting in sycamore and Acacia trees.
 Most people do not stop but view them in passing but it’s advisable to make a stop at Ishasha to get a glimpse at these big cats up in the trees.

-Besides viewing the tree climbing lions, you will also be able to see various animals like elephants, antelopes, buffalos and many more other small animals that the pride of lions always feeds on.
+Besides viewing the tree climbing lions, you will also be able to see various animals like elephants, antelopes, buffaloes and many more other small animals that the pride of lions always feeds on.

 Even though some people think one day is enough to see the tree climbing lions and get to know their various characters, it is still hard to do all this in just a few hours.
 One needs to spend more than just a few hours to enjoy this glamorous view of the big cats enjoying the sun up in the trees.
 Getting to Ishasha is not very hard as you will have various tour companies that will take you on this journey with trained tour guides to explain everything.
 You can also enjoy Gorilla trekking in the neighboring Bwindi.
 And do not forget that Ishasha is one place that you would not want to miss when you take your safari to Africa due to the sightings of the tree climbing lions that are located in this remote area in Uganda.